Grigore Vieru: Involvement in the Bessarabia National Liberation Movement

 Grigore Vieru, Ion Vatamanu and Serafim Saka in '70.

 At the end of the 80s, Grigore Vieru is in the first line of the National Liberation Movement in Bessarabia, his texts (including the songs laid on his lyrics) playing a big role in awakening of the national consciousness of Romanians in Bessarabia.
-Vieru is one of the founders of the People's Front of Moldova and is among the organizers and leaders of the Great National Assembly of August 27, 1989.
+Vieru is one of the founders of the People's Front of Moldova and is among the organizers and leaders of the Great National Assembly of 27 August 1989.
 He actively participates in the debates of the 13th session of the Supreme Soviet of the SSR, in which the Romanian language is voted as the official language and the transition to Latin spelling.

 Death

-On January 16, 2009 Vieru suffered a serious traffic accident and was admitted to the Emergency Hospital in Chișinău.
+On 16 January 2009, Vieru suffered a serious traffic accident and was admitted to the Emergency Hospital in Chișinău.
 Grigore Vieru was in critical condition with polytrauma, closed cranio-cerebral trauma, cerebral contusion, and closed chest trauma, contusion of the heart and lungs and contusion of the abdominal organs, with minimal chances of survival.
-The road accident took place on the night of January 15 to 16, at 1:30 am on the R-3 route Chișinău – Hâncești – Cimișlia – Basarabeasca.
-At the driver’s seat was Gheorghe Munteanu, emeritus artist of the Republic of Moldova and deputy director of the "Joc" folk dance troop of Chișinău, who being in an easier state.
+The road accident took place on the night of 15 to 16 January, at 1:30 am on the R-3 route Chișinău – Hâncești – Cimișlia – Basarabeasca.
+At the driver's seat was Gheorghe Munteanu, emeritus artist of the Republic of Moldova and deputy director of the "Joc" folk dance troop of Chișinău, who being in an easier state.
 At the time, he was out with friends celebrating the birthday of Mihai Eminescu, a 19th-century Romanian poet.
-Vieru died on January 18, 2009, in the Emergency Hospital in Chișinău two days after the accident, following a cardiac failure from which he could not be resuscitated.
+Vieru died on 18 January 2009, in the Emergency Hospital in Chișinău two days after the accident, following a cardiac failure from which he could not be resuscitated.

-Grigore Vieru was buried on January 20, 2009, in Chișinău, at the Central Cemetery on Armeana street.
+Grigore Vieru was buried on 20 January 2009, in Chișinău, at the Central Cemetery on Armeana street.
 The funeral was attended by tens of thousands of people, the divisions of Grigore Vieru, as professor Dan Dungaciu called them in his article.
 Chișinău had not known such funerals since the burial of the spouses Doina and Ion Aldea Teodorovici.
-The day of January 20, 2009, was declared a day of mourning in the Republic of Moldova, at 10:00 the whole republic having a moment of silence.
+The day of 20 January 2009, was declared a day of mourning in the Republic of Moldova, at 10:00 the whole republic having a moment of silence.
 Vieru's funeral was also broadcast live by Teleradio Moldova.